agentv/xsettlers-object-sapi/README.md

-# xsettlers
-Initial framework for XSettlers

-This time the idea is to implement using an application network the way MuleSoft defines it.
-Most of this looks like a Mule project, but stuffed into one server configuration.
+# XSettlers Object web service

+This module implements an object web service API to be used with XSettlers, the galactic expansion game.
+It is a System level API and implemented rather simply